Human Nature (Madonna song): Critical reception

 Matthew Jacobs from HuffPost placed the song at number 7 of his ranking of Madonna's singles, calling it an "R&B blitz that remains one of [her] most original songs".
 On Gay Star News ranking, the single came in at number 15; Joe Morgan called it the "ultimate middle finger to her critics".
 Jude Rogers, from The Guardian also named it Madonna's 15th greatest, and her "best excursion into the sounds of hip-hop and R&B".
 Nayer Missim from PinkNews considered "Human Nature" Madonna's 26th greatest song, and Entertainment Weeklys Chuck Arnold her 24th; the former said that, "sounding like Britney before Britney, Madonna gives her critics a deserved thrashing", while the latter deeemed it a "defiant declaration".
 In Parades ranking, where it came in at number 13, Samuel R. Murrian classiffied "Human Nature" as a "mesmerizing, funny and angry R&B earworm".
 Writing for The A.V.
 Club, Stephen Thomas Erlewine placed the track in the 36th position of the publication's ranking of Madonna's singles: "The opposite of an apology [...]
 Madonna rarely unleashed vitriol on record, which makes the nastiness of 'Human Nature' unusually thrilling".
 Joe Lynch saw the song as a precursor to Madonna's 2015 song "Unapologetic Bitch", and one that, "holds up as one of [her] finest '90s singles".
-Idolators Mike Wass referred to the song as a "razor-sharp feminist manifesto", and one of the most "autobiographical in the living legend's holy discography".
 For The Couch Sessions, "Human Nature" is a "dark, brooding masterpiece".